Brad Kaaya

-Bradley Mathias Kaaya Jr. (born September 3, 1995) is an American former professional football quarterback.
-He played college football at the University of Miami from 2014 to 2016, and was drafted by the Detroit Lions in sixth round of the 2017 NFL draft.
+Bradley Mathias Kaaya Jr. (born September 3, 1995) is an American former professional football player who was a quarterback in the National Football League (NFL).
+He played college football for the Miami Hurricanes from 2014 to 2016, and was selected by the Detroit Lions in sixth round of the 2017 NFL draft.
 Kaaya is the all time passing yards leader at Miami.

 Early life

 Kaaya attended Chaminade College Preparatory School in West Hills, Los Angeles, California, where he played high school football for the Eagles.
 As a senior, he threw for a school-record 3,855 yards and 27 touchdowns.
 During his high school career, he threw for 5,730 yards and 40 touchdowns while leading his school to their first ever CIF and CA State Championship (2013).
 He was ranked by the Rivals.com recruiting network as the eighth best pro-style quarterback recruit in his class and was also a member of Nike's Elite 11, showcasing the top 11 quarterback recruits in the nation.